box/developer.box.com/guides/docgen/index.md

 * mark documents as Box Doc Gen templates,
 * generate documents based on Box Doc Gen templates you store in Box,
 * examine the details of Box Doc Gen templates and document generation jobs.

+## Box Doc Gen API version

+Box Doc Gen API was released in Box API version `2025.0`.
+All API requests to Box Doc Gen API endpoints must specify a valid API version by setting the `box-version` header to `2025.0`.

+For more details, see [Box API versioning][api-versioning].

 ## Box Doc Gen workflow